 - Identify service gaps and barriers for persons who have been trafficked; and

 - Recommend social policy measures for the prevention of human trafficking for the purpose of sexual exploitation.

 NORAHT’s long-term objective is to establish a regional anti-trafficking coalition that will support service providers and broader communities to meet the complex needs of women and girls trafficked for the purpose of sexual exploitation.

 How To Get Involved with NORAHT:

-To become involved in the project, or for further information, including a copy of the full report, please contact email@example.com.
+To become involved in the project, or for further information, please contact email@example.com.